huijunwu/libgdx-ai-wiki/Formation-Motion.md

 The system consists of a [Formation](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/fma/Formation.html) class that processes a [FormationPattern](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/fma/FormationPattern.html) and generates targets for the characters occupying its slots.
 Slots are assigned to the members through a [SlotAssignmentStrategy](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/fma/SlotAssignmentStrategy.html).

+##### Patterns #####
+The [FormationPattern](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/fma/FormationPattern.html) interface generates the slot offsets for a pattern, relative to its anchor point through the method [calculateSlotLocation](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/fma/FormationPattern.html#calculateSlotLocation-com.badlogic.gdx.ai.utils.Location-int-).
+It does this after being asked for its drift offset, given a set of assignments.
+In calculating the drift offset, the pattern works out which slots are needed.
+If the formation is scalable and returns different slot locations depending on the number of slots occupied, it can use the slot assignments passed into the (calculateDriftOffset)[http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/fma/FormationPattern.html#calculateDriftOffset-com.badlogic.gdx.ai.utils.Location-com.badlogic.gdx.utils.Array-] method to work out how many slots are used and therefore what locations each slot should occupy.

+Each particular pattern (such as a V, wedge, circle) needs its own instance of a class that implements the `FormationPattern` interface.

+##### Formation Members #####
-A Character joining a formation must implement the [FormationMember](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/fma/FormationMember.html) interface that allows him to know the target location of his slot.
+A Character joining a formation must implement the [FormationMember](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/fma/FormationMember.html) interface that allows him to know the target [Location](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/utils/Location.html) of his slot.

 Since formations are scalable you can add and remove members by using the methods [addMember](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/fma/Formation.html#addMember-com.badlogic.gdx.ai.fma.FormationMember-) and [removeMember](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/fma/Formation.html#removeMember-com.badlogic.gdx.ai.fma.FormationMember-) respectively.
+Slots are reassigned after you add or remove a member.